roq-messaging/RoQ/README.md

 Do you want to contribute to ROQ ?
 Let's go to the 'local deployment' section in order to deploy ROQ on you machine in order to debug etc.
 Get reday for the production ?
 Go to the 'production' section, we provide you an automatic deployment script which allows to deploy ROQ on Amazon (we plan to support other environments, stay tunned).

+/!\ Some scripts recquire advanced rights, if you can, run these scripts in sudo.

 Demonstration
 -------------